kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Even a small text correction requires DTP to update the layout before the Managing Editor can verify whether it works.
     </td>
     <td>
-      The system shall allow the Managing Editor to trial-edit body text, headings and captions in the interactive layout preview and show whether the revised text fits the allotted space.
+      The system shall allow the Managing Editor to trial-edit body text, headings and captions in the Interactive Layout Preview and show whether the revised text fits the allotted space.
     </td>
   </tr>